 Can’t pay your Bounce Back Loan?
 Help is at hand…

-If you’ve taken advantage of the Bounce Back Loan Scheme, you might be facing the added pressure of having to start repayments.
+If you took advantage of the Bounce Back Loan Scheme, you might be facing the added pressure of having to make repayments, despite the continuing economic turmoil.
 But what if you can’t pay your Bounce Back Loan?

 While this article explains what you can do to ensure the survival (and future prosperity) of your business, outlining the schemes available and suggesting other sources of finance, the best thing you can do is seek professional help.